How (And How Often) To Write Investor Updates

 • Pull from internal reporting.
 You don’t need to pull numbers for investors separately.
 A well-run company should already be tracking metrics to understand performance.
 Take data from your internal dashboards, and add a little narrative.

 • Put updates directly in the email.
-No need to link to a google doc, notion page, or Docsend.
+There is no need to link to a Google Doc, notion page, or Docsend.
 It’s easiest for investors to read your update directly in the email itself.

 • Utilize bullet points for legibility.
 Incorporating bullet points not only improves clarity but also makes the document more engaging and easier to reference in the future.